 Education officers have a vital role in shaping the learning experience in colleges.
 This is especially the case at a time of dramatic change, as recent years have seen, and therefore support to such officers is a crucial process to which sparqs can contribute.

 This means, initially, that induction for such officers requires a clear approach at institutional level, shaped by staff in quality, management and student engagement roles plus of course outgoing education officers.
-To that end we have produced a guide to developing an effective education officer induction (currently being updated for 2022-23!).
+To that end we have produced a guide to developing an effective education officer induction (currently being updated during 2022-23).

 We continue to support education officers throughout their year, for instance through our National Education Officers’ Network (NEON), which provides a forum for learning, sharing and networking.
 NEON normally meets three times a year, involving sessions highlighting institutional and sector practice, developments in quality arrangements, and consultations on topical issues.

 At the end of the year, we also support education officers to reflect on their skills and experiences in the context of what they can bring to the world of work and voluntary governance roles, and have developed an “outduction” resource in conjunction with the College Development Network, Advance HE and the National Union of Students, consisting of a list of opportunities for education officers and a toolkit for staff who support them in their duties and in their personal development.

 Education officers also have opportunities to get involved in various activities at the national level, including sector committees, sparqs’ own College Advisory Group, and the work of national agencies. sparqs’ key contacts will also be in regular touch with education officers and colleagues to discuss our ongoing support on building partnership within institutions.